-Last week, we looked at adventures in middle school rejection and the “longing to belong” that can drive our decisions and relationships years later.
+We are creatures made for community.
+We have a longing to belong and experiences with rejection that shape decisions, relationships, and our willingness to take risks.
 This week, I’ve asked a friend to share her life-in-the-trenches parenting story of just how subtly the feelings of rejection and unworthiness can creep in.
 She and her husband have spent months encouraging and helping their lovely, talented daughter who found herself nearly wrecked by a constant barrage of social media content that left her feeling unworthy and unlovable.
 I think you’ll find what they’ve learned insightful and practical.

 I don’t think social media is all bad—I’m not even going to talk about the stuff like pornography and cyber-bullying—but the last year or so at our house has shown us how it can be used in subtle ways in the battle for our kids’ hearts and minds.